You have insurance, but do you understand it?

 What is Insurance?

-Ultimately, an insurance policy is a financial contract between an insurer (the party issuing the policy, usually an insurance company) and the policyholder (the individual or business entity purchasing the policy).
+An insurance policy is a financial contract between an insurer (the party issuing the policy, usually an insurance company) and the policyholder (the individual or business entity purchasing the policy).

 Every insurance policy is different—even those issued by the same company.
 This is why it’s so important to understand the details about your specific policy: what is covered, what is excluded, and what your limits are.